This post is being expanded. Last edit: 9/19/18

 The original Great Pyramid of Giza was smooth, white, and shiny.
 Its construction, which remains an engineering mystery, required tens of thousands of skilled workers crafting and moving 2.3 million stones that weighed several tons each.
 The sides of the pyramid’s base had a mean margin of error of just 2.3 inches.
 For more than 3,800 years, this tomb was the tallest man-made structure in the world—just one example of our “concern for the dead that transcends daily life.”

-“Human nature may represent a universal tendency found in the development of all sentient beings.
+“Human nature may represent a universal tendency found in the evolution of all sentient beings.
 Any self-awareness that arises will consider its existence meaningful, and its intelligence will be bound with an emotional purpose.”